centralelyon/table-tennis-analytics/README.md

-# table-tennis-analytics
+# Table tennis analytics

-**TT-analytics** proposes new metrics to further analyze **table tennis matches**.
+We propose new metrics to further analyze **table tennis matches**.
 Our approach involves adapting existing metrics by incorporating additional attributes provided by the **detailed data**, such as player zones and shot angles.
 Furthermore, we present a methodology for **visualizing all metrics simultaneously** during a single set, enabling a comprehensive assessment of their significance.

-This repository is linked to a publication presented at the **MLSA 2023**.
+This repository is linked to a publication presented at the _10th Workshop on Machine Learning and Data Mining for Sports Analytics_
-You can reproduce the figures of the publication by executing :
+ **[MLSA 2023](https://dtai.cs.kuleuven.be/events/MLSA23/)**.
+You can read the pdf version of the publication **[here](https://hal.science/hal-04240982)**.
+And reproduce the figures of the publication by executing :

 ```bash
 # Clone the repository
 $ git clone https://github.com/centralelyon/table-tennis-analytics.git